aryannishad-86/aws-pixelator/README.md

 Click Create Bucket and create a bucket in the format of unique-name-source in the us-east-1 region

-Click Create Bucket and create a another bucket in the format of unique-name-processed also in the us-east-1 region
+Click Create Bucket and create another bucket in the format of unique-name-processed, also in the us-east-1 region

 These names will need to be unique, but as an example